 All staff were observed to be wearing gloves and masks.
-It was clear that this was a personal preference and not required to be routinely enforced by line mangers.
 Staff were seen generally to be physical distancing from each other by keeping a minimum of two metres apart whenever possible.
-Staff confirmed to Inspectors that they were regularly reminded to maintain physical distancing during weekly briefings and throughout the day.

 Inspectors observed that when custodies first arrived in the CCU a member of staff wearing full PPE kit including goggles, mask, gloves and an apron searched them.
 There was adequate PPE equipment within the CCU including hand sanitiser, masks, goggles, gloves and aprons.